A Complete Guide to Caring for Mass Cane Plant

 Read more

-Trim dead or yellow leaves to keep the plant tidy and prevent disease.
-Use sharp, clean scissors or pruning shears to make precise cuts just above the node.
+In spring or early summer, you should trim dead or yellow leaves to keep the plant tidy and prevent disease.

 Read more

-To control height and encourage bushier growth, cut back the stems to the desired length.
-After pruning, water the plant thoroughly and ensure it receives adequate indirect sunlight.
+In addition, to control height and encourage bushier growth, cut back the stems as your design, then water the plant thoroughly and ensure it receives adequate sunlight.

 Read more